BASTAcode/BASTA/docs/controls_fit.rst

 Controls related to the treatment of individual frequencies across all methods utilizing these.
-All are not necessary, as they usually have appropriate default values, or are only related to specific :ref:`fitting cases <fitparams>`.
+All are not necessary, as they usually have appropriate default values, or are only related to specific :ref:`fitting cases <controls_fit_fitparams>`.
 To see what is usually necessary for each case, see the :ref:`examples <examples>`.

 The control options are: